Alopecia Treatment (Hair Loss) Market Size and Share

 Alopecia Treatment (Hair Loss) Market Analysis by Mordor Intelligence

-The alopecia treatment market reached USD 3.67 billion in 2025 and is projected to advance to USD 4.80 billion by 2030, translating to a 5.52% CAGR.
+The alopecia treatment market size reached USD 3.67 billion in 2025 and is projected to advance to USD 4.80 billion by 2030, translating to a 5.52% CAGR.
 This expansion reflects growing clinical adoption of precision immunomodulation, regenerative medicine, and home-use devices that move care beyond the historic minoxidil-finasteride paradigm.
 Three oral JAK inhibitors now hold regulatory approval for severe alopecia areata, opening a therapeutic avenue for roughly 700,000 previously underserved U.S. patients[1]U.S. Food and Drug Administration, “FDA Approvals for Alopecia Areata Treatments,” fda.gov.
 Venture-backed start-ups have also introduced mitochondrial metabolism modulators and intradermal biologics that target follicular stem-cell pathways.
 Digital health ties these innovations together: AI-guided scalp imaging, tele-consultations, and e-pharmacy fulfillment shorten diagnostic cycles and improve adherence, particularly among younger consumers.

 Key Report Takeaways